nicktohzyu/tp/docs/UserGuide.md

 * Only the status of the appointment can be updated.
 If you wish to change other aspects of an appointment, such as the client/hairdresser/time, simply delete the appointment and create a new one.

+* Only appointments in the past can be marked as COMPLETED or MISSED

 <div markdown="block" class="alert alert-info">

 :information_source:<br>